cunilog/cunilog/readme.md

 It builds and works on Windows with MSVC.
 It's not fully tested yet.

-It is prepared for Linux but neither builds nor works.
-Some preparational work has been done for MacOS but it won't build and certainly won't work either.
+Preparation work has been made for Linux and MacOS but it will currently not build.

 Once it builds and works on Linux it will most likely also build for and work on Android.